poelstra/mhub/README.md

 You can define these in the configuration file, see the packaged `server.conf.json` for examples.

+## Configuring transports (protocols / ports)

+`mhub-server` natively supports a JSON-based protocol, which is by default served over WebSockets (port 13900).
+It can also be configured for websockets over https on port 13901.

+Additionally, the same JSON-based protocol is also available on a 'raw' TCP (by default on port 13902), where each protocol command/response is transferred as one UTF-8 encoded JSON string per line, each line terminated by a newline (`\n`, ASCII code 10).
+This allows easy integration with platforms that don't support WebSockets.

+To configure which ports and transports `mhub-server` uses, use the `listen` field in `server.conf.json`.
+It accepts either a single object or an array of objects that describe one or more transports to be used.

+See the configuration file and the next section for examples on setting it up.

 ## Using TLS / SSL

 To enable TLS / SSL on the server (`wss://` instead of `ws://`), you can change your